Milkshiift/GoofCord/README.md

   - Right-click on the tray icon and click `Open Settings`
   - Click the "Settings" button in the "GoofCord" category in the Discord settings
   - Press `Ctrl+Shift+'` shortcut.

+### How do I run GoofCord natively on Wayland?
+- Run GoofCord with these flags: `--enable-features=UseOzonePlatform,WebRTCPipeWireCapturer,WaylandWindowDecorations --ozone-platform=wayland`
+If you have an NVIDIA gpu you may also need to include this flag: `--disable-gpu-sandbox`

+### How do I stream with audio on Linux?
+- If you use PulseAudio it should work out of the box.
+For PipeWire you will need to install pipewire-pulse if it's not already installed

 ### Seeking the Source Code? 🕵️‍♂️
 - You can find our source code on [GitHub](https://github.com/Milkshiift/GoofCord/).